 Asetek - Mandatory Notification of Trade

-AALBORG, Denmark, June 12, 2023 /PRNewswire/ -- Chairman of the Board of Directors and primary insider of Asetek A/S, René Svendsen-Tune, has on June 12 2023 purchased 81,162 shares in the open market at an average price of DKK 4.89 per share.
-Following the transaction, René Svendsen-Tune owns 236,649 Asetek shares.
+AALBORG, Denmark, June 15, 2023 /PRNewswire/ -- Member of the Board of Directors and primary insider of Asetek A/S Maja Frølunde Sand-Grimnitz has on 14 June 2023 purchased 35,700 shares in the open market at an average price of DKK 5,31 per share.
+Following the transaction, Maja Frølunde Sand-Grimnitz and closely associated individuals own 49,700 Asetek shares.

-Chief Operating Officer and primary insider of Asetek A/S John Hamill has on June 9 2023 purchased 156,000 shares in the open market at an average price of DKK 4.39 per share.
-Following the transaction, John Hamill owns 1,015,162 Asetek shares and 302,700 warrants/options.

 About Asetek